What is an Ad Server?

 To ensure efficiency in ad operations, advertisers use a third-party ad server to manage their campaigns.
 Their ads are uploaded to the ad server and then served into multiple traffic sources – using just a single ad tag script.

-Let’s go through a few key factors that make a good ad server.
+Factors that make a good ad server.

 Supports multiple ad formats & ad platform-agnostic